COMPASS in Texas

 Keeping stress in check:

-More often than not, overkill in preparation can cause increased anxiety when trying to score better.
+More often than not, excessive preparation can cause increased anxiety when trying to score better.
 This should at best be avoided, because the COMPASS test is only meant as a test to adjudge if you are college-ready, or if you need some preparatory courses to become college-ready.
 It is not a pass/fail test.
 Do not try to study all night before the test day in order to retain as much as possible.
-It will cause unnecessary exhaustion, and result in underperformance during the Texas COMPASS test.
+It will cause unnecessary exhaustion, and result in underperformance during the exam.

 Efficient preparation is the key to scoring well in the Texas COMPASS test.
 Try to practice as many problems as possible using guides, study materials and reference books without looking at the answers.
 Keeping stress in check and taking adequate rest before the exams will ensure success and good results.
 Good luck for the exams.